RMS Titanic Eccentric Strap

 On Sunday, 14 April, 11.
 40 pm, the R. M. S. Titanic struck an iceberg.
 By 2.
 20 am on Monday 15 April, Titanic sank in the cold Atlantic Ocean.
 The Titanic presently rests 12,460 feet (2.
 5 miles) below the surface of the North Atlantic Ocean, 450 miles southeast of Newfoundland.
 The bow and stern are separated by 2,000 feet, their contents scattered, forming what is referred to as the debris field.

-We work closely with Premier Exhibitions, Inc. (formerly R. M. S. Titanic, Inc. ), the salvor-in-possession, to preserve the collection.
+We worked closely with Premier Exhibitions, Inc. (formerly R. M. S. Titanic, Inc.), the salvor-in-possession, to preserve the collection.
 Preservation includes providing services such as complete treatments, periodic assessments, maintenance of touring artifacts, display mount design and fabrication, and consultation.

 Treatment of the strap included surface cleaning with waterjets; stabilization of the fragmented graphitized cast iron; conversion of the surface iron oxides with a tannic acid treatment; and final coating with a wax containing corrosion inhibitors.
 In addition, a travel and display mount was designed and fabricated for the piece, which reduced the amount of handling required each time the strap was transported to a new exhibition venue.